WithMarsha for Therapists

 Built by Someone Who's Been There

 "I've been through DBT group therapy myself.
 I've lived the work.
-As an AI engineer, I built Marsha to make DBT practice easier for people like me — those learning to build a life worth living."
+As an AI engineer, I built Marsha to make DBT skill practice more accessible for people like me."

 DBT Practitioner & AI Engineer